 • Project management skills to oversee multiple projects in various stages of design or build.

 • Ability to lead and/or supervise crews to keep the flow of work moving forward at an efficient rate.

-• Ability to effectively communicate both verbally and in writing, with a wide variety of collaborators with diverse backgrounds.
+• Ability to effectively communicate both verbally and in writing, with a wide variety of collaborators from differing backgrounds.

 • Ability to research an unknown process or material so it may be applied to a technical solution for a scenic element.